FAIR Fine Art Guide

 Match intended use to the right report path

-A silver appraisal for insurance scheduling may need replacement-value support, while estate, donation, divorce, or sale-planning work may need a different value basis and report depth.
+A silver appraisal for insurance scheduling may need replacement-value support.
+Estate, donation, divorce, or sale-planning work may need a different value basis and report depth.
 Name the use case before comparing fees so the appraiser can quote the right scope.

 • Insurance schedules usually need replacement-value documentation and periodic updates for silver categories that move with market and replacement costs.